 CIOMS coordinates programmes devised to run for many years to address the following key areas of biomedicine:

 CIOMS has run a program focusing on drug safety since the early 1980s which incorporates distinct working groups.
-These groups have published many Guidelines for practice, including:
+These groups have published many guidelines for practice, including:

 In addition, CIOMS was involved in publishing an initiative to standardise the use of medical terms associated with adverse drug reactions.
 However, this has not been widely accepted in pharmacovigilance practice.

 The CIOMS guidelines are individually published in paper-back book form, available on payment to CIOMS in Geneva.
-Some have become obsolete or superceded by other published guidelines (e.g. CIOMS II, CIOMS VII); others have helped crystallise subsequent more definitive guidance from other bodies, such as the International Conference on Harmonisation (e.g. CIOMS VII).
+Some have become obsolete or superseded by other published guidelines (e.g. CIOMS II, CIOMS VII); others have helped crystallise subsequent more definitive guidance from other bodies, such as the International Conference on Harmonisation (e.g. CIOMS VII).
 Some of the CIOMS guidelines, such as CIOMS III, CIOMS V and CIOMS VIII, have been hugely influential in formulating the direction in which pharmacovigilance practice worldwide has evolved, and continue to be used in their own right.

 As well as work on pharmacovigilance and other guidelines, several years ago CIOMS developed the CIOMS Form I. This form provides a standardised format for the reporting of suspected adverse reactions to any particular medical product.
 It has proved of enduring value in practice since the 1980s and continues to be widely used (although often significantly expanded from the original one page summary).